-ES1 works only on C++ code, but not all the subtleties of the C++ language are covered.
+ES2 works on C++ code, but not all the subtleties of the C++ language are covered.
 This is partially because Source Navigator's parser does not provide enough information, or because it has been left for future development by us.
-In this section we will explain the limitations of ES1.
+In this section we will explain the limitations of ES2.
 In addition, some cases demand more explanations on how the coupling is measured because there were implementation choices that had to be made.
 Most of the examples are taken from the ACE (Adaptive Communications Environment) library [13, 14].

-It should be noted that, based on our experiences extracting metrics from a number of different systems, the limitations of ES1 are minor given that they deal with some cases that do not occur very often (at least in the systems that we have studied thus far).
-Furthermore, in practice, the extracted metrics are used as part of statistical analyses.
+It should be noted that, based on our experiences extracting metrics from a number of different systems, the limitations of ES2 are minor given that they deal with some cases that do not occur very often (at least in the systems that we have studied thus far).
+Furthermore, in practice, the extracted metrics are used in statistical analyses.
 The choices we made (explained below) will usually not have a noticeable influence on the results of the statistical analyses.

-4.1 Method pointers
+4.1.1 Method pointers

 Method pointers are not parsed well by Source Navigator.
-In the case showed in Figure 19, method pointer ACE_QOS_CONDITION_FUNC would be presented in the database as int()(), i.e. only the return type (int) will be present in the database, whereas method argument types will be omitted
+In the case showed in Figure 19, method pointer ACE_QOS_CONDITION_FUNC would be presented in the database as int()(), i.e., only the return type (int) will be present in the database, whereas method argument types will be omitted (iovec, AC_QOS, ACE_SOCK_GROUP, u_long).
+So, we had no choice (without changing the parser) than to limit coupling measurements involving method pointers to their return types.

-Figure 19 Example of a method pointer to illustrate its impact on computed metrics.
+Figure 19: Example of a method pointer to illustrate its impact on computed metrics.